Planning as Theorem Proving with Heuristics: Experimental Results

 \subsection{Plan Lengths and Number of Situations Visited}

 When testing the problems using TPLH, the number of situations visited was recorded, as was the length of the produced plan and the total time taken.
 A situation was considered as having been visited upon checking whether it satisfied a goal state.
 Thus, the minimum number of \textit{situations} visited by TPLH is one greater than the length of the produced plan.
 The same data was gathered when testing using the FD and BFWS planners, with the distinction that the number of \textit{states} visited by each planner was recorded, rather than situations.
+First, we compare TPLH to FD, and second, we compare TPLH to BFWS, see Table~\ref{TimeVisitedLength}.

-The number of situations visited by TPLH is considerably smaller than the number of states visited by FD across eight of the nine domains that were tested.
+The number of situations visited by TPLH is considerably smaller than the number of states visited by FD across eight of the nine domains that were tested: see the middle column in Table~\ref{TimeVisitedLength}.
 In this regard, TPLH outperformed FD on all randomly generated problems except for five (one of these belonging to the BlocksWorld domain, and the other four to Logistics).
-TPLH also managed to produce plans that were mostly on-par with FD.
+TPLH also managed to produce plans that were mostly on-par with FD in terms of plan length, see the left most column in Table~\ref{TimeVisitedLength}.
 In five of the domains, each planner produced plans of exactly equal length across all problems.
 Out of the other four domains, FD had a slight edge in three of them.
+The PipesWorld domain is a notable outlier from the others in that TPLH had to visit far more situations on average than both FD and BFWS.

-When comparing to BFWS, TPLH produced shorter average plans across all nine domains.
-When comparing the average number of situations/states visited, TPLH outperformed BFWS in five of the domains, but was beaten in the Depot, Grippers, Logistics, and PipesWorld domains.
-For two of these domains, TPLH actually visited fewer situations in the majority of the problems; in the ones which it lost, however, it did so by a large margin.
-Refer to Table \ref{shorterPlansFewSits} for \% of problems across each domain for which TPLH performed at least as well as its competitors on plan length and situations visited.
-The PipesWorld domain is a noteable outlier from the others in that TPLH had to visit far more situations on average than both FD and BFWS.
+When comparing to BFWS, TPLH produced shorter average plans across all nine domains, see the left column related to BFWS in Table~~\ref{TimeVisitedLength}.
+This is not surprising since BFWS does greedy search, but TPLH does A$^*$ search.
+When comparing the average number of situations/states visited, TPLH outperformed BFWS in four of the domains, but was beaten in the ChildSnack, Depot, Grippers, Logistics, and PipesWorld domains, see the middle column in Table~\ref{TimeVisitedLength}.
+Looking into the data, it appears that for three of the domains, Depot, Grippers, and Logistics, TPLH beat BFWS for a majority of the problems, but lost overall.
+In other words, TPLH actually visited fewer situations in the majority of the problems; in the ones which it lost, however, it did so by a large margin, see the right-most column in Table~\ref{shorterPlansFewSits}.
+Additionally, TPLH beat BFWS in this regard on exactly 50\% of the problems from the PipesWorld domain.